Pali-Aike volcanic field: Climate, vegetation and fauna

 The climate in the region is windy and cold, with mild winters owing to the oceanic influence, and dry, bordering on semi-desert with precipitation ranging between 300–150 mm/year.
 These patterns are owing to the closeness of Antarctica, the cold Humboldt current and Falklands current ocean currents and the rain shadow of the Andes.
 Some maars and craters in Pali-Aike have been used for palaeoclimatological research, in the form of sediment core analysis, such as Laguna Azul, Potrok Aike and Magallanes Maar.

-The regional vegetation is grassland and shrubs.
+The regional vegetation is grassland and shrubs, with lichens growing on rocks.
 The dominant grass species is Festuca gracillima, although Festuca pallescens has been described as the dominant species in the wetter west.
 Festuca is accompanied by bushes of Chiliotrichum diffusum and red crowberry in the wetter regions and by bushes of Nardophyllum bryoides and Nassauvia ulicina in the drier regions.
 Various herbs and dicots complete the regional flora.
 The highly permeable basalts intercept precipitation, forming active aquifers that feed into wetlands.
 Animal species present in the Chilean national park include armadillos, gray foxes, guanacos, Humboldt's hog-nosed skunks, pumas and red foxes.
 Bird species include Chloephaga and Theristicus species, black-chested buzzard-eagles, cinereous harriers, crested caracaras, harriers, kestrels, peregrine falcons, rheas and southern lapwings, but also aquatic birds like Calidris species, Coscoroba swans, flamingos, two-banded plovers, yellow-billed pintails and yellow-billed teals.

 Palaeorecords indicate that ecological conditions varied from place to place in the wider region and during the last 50,000 years.
-Caves have yielded fossils of animals that lived there during the Holocene and Pleistocene such as big cats and ground sloths, although the former fauna in the region is poorly studied.
+Before about 11,000 years ago, the region was covered by a treeless steppe.
+Caves have yielded fossils of animals that lived there during the Holocene and Pleistocene, as well as now-extinct animals, although the former fauna in the region is poorly studied.
+Fossil animals include big cats and ground sloths.
 Since the arrival of Europeans in the late 19th century, invasive European weeds and sheep farming have altered the regional ecosystem.